bunger101/yt-downloader_python_script/README.md

 >Title 2: "Mind Relax Lo-fi | Mashup Lofi Songs | Feel The Music | Remix / Lofi/"

-IT'S NOT ANYMORE A PROBLEM because all those strange characters are ignored in the ""line 38"" where the "list_comand" variable is defined.
+IT'S NOT ANYMORE A PROBLEM because all those strange characters are ignored in the ""line 39"" where the "list_comand" variable is defined.
 If you want to exlude any other character you just need to introduce it in this variable.

-ALSO BE CAUTIOS IF YOU DOWNLOAD SOME VIDEO WITH RESTRICTION OF AGE, BECAUSE IT WILL STOP THE BUCLE FOR AND IT WILL BE TEDIOUS TO CREATE ANOTHER PLAYLIST TO START FROM BUCLE FOR ENDED. (¡WORKING ON IT!)
+ALSO BE CAUTIOS IF YOU DOWNLOAD SOME VIDEO WITH RESTRICTION OF AGE (BECAUSE YOU NEED TO BE LOGGED TO HAVE A "PUBLIC" VIEW OR THE USER ACCOUNT MUST HAVE THE UPPER AGER).
+ALSO IT COULD FAIL IF THE VIDEO DOESN'T EXIST ANYMORE.
+For luck, I generated a script with a function to download videos in a range you will specify later when you execute the code.
+For a better understanding, if you have a playlist with 200 videos and in the video number 137 it fails because there was some of the incidents I commented, you have the possibility to download from 138 to 200, that is the rest of the other ones you've already downloaded.
+To know in which video you failed and to restart the download you will need first to check the data you created ago in the 'download-compilation.txt' and then visualize, when you execute the script, the 'info-videos.txt' file to know what range should be taken (obviously if you aimed to download all the videos from the start, then the final range(FR) will be the maximum).

 "-----------------------------------------------------------------------------"